All approved study abroad students must complete the following requirements prior to departure.

 If you fail to complete them, you risk not earning credit for study abroad.

-Students studying abroad on a Fall/Full-Year 2013-2014 or Summer 2013 program that is administered by the Study Abroad Office must turn in their Program Confirmation form to the Study Abroad Office by Friday, March 22, 2013.
+Students studying abroad on other Fall/Full-Year 2014-15 programs or Non-NU Summer 2014 programs that are administered by the Study Abroad Office must turn in their Program Confirmation form to the Study Abroad Office by Friday, April 25, 2014.

 This orientation will cover important program-specific health, safety, and cultural adjustment issues and will also give you the opportunity to meet and talk with other Northwestern students going abroad on the same program.
 Your Study Abroad Adviser will contact you with more information.